WSU-kduncan/cs2900-jesster21/Project3.md

 1. Investigate available mounts
     a.
 Docker:
         i.
-Moun ttypes available are bind mounts and volumes ii.
+Mount types available are bind mounts and volumes ii.
 Volumes: store data but do not control where the data is stored.
 Bind mounts: control the exact mountpoint on the host and while you can use it to persist data, it is often used to provide additional data into containers
     b.
 Sinularity:
         i.
 The mount type is bind mount.